sam2829/strongest-avenger-react/README.md

 ***PopularProfiles.js***

 This is re-used across many pages, displaying the most popular profiles.
-This was separated into its own file to improve code readability, avoid code repetiion and make it easier for future additions or modifications.
+This was separated into its own file to improve code readability, avoid code repetition and make it easier for future additions or modifications.

 ***CreateReportFormFields.js***